JoAplon/payroll-tracker/README.md

 THEN my employee data is displayed on the page sorted alphabetically by last name, and the console shows computed and aggregated data
 ```

+##Description

+This application was created to receive user data and push it into a form.
+The form is supposed to hold employees' first and last name along with salary data.
+You will also be able to see the array of employee data and a randomly picked employee logged in the console.
+Then an average was taken of the salaries which is also logged into the console.

+##Usage

+This application can be used by employers to compile all of their employee data in one place.
+Then be able to see the average salary of all employees.
+The data could be used for budgeting a company or doing payroll.
+All of the employee data is organized alphabetically and by last name for easy navigating.
+You can add as many employees as you wanted into this application.

 ## Mock-Up

 The following images show the web application's appearance and functionality: